Stochastic Primal-Dual Double Block-Coordinate for Two-way Partial AUC Maximization: Introduction

 We summarize the main contributions of our work below: \begin{itemize} \item We propose novel primal-dual double block-coordinate algorithms STACO (\textbf{S}tochastic \textbf{T}wo-way partial \textbf{A}UC block-\textbf{C}ordinate \textbf{O}ptimizer) designed for convex functions (STACO1) and non-convex functions (STACO2).
 These algorithms leverage double block-coordinate updates for both the primal and dual variables.

 \item We provide a novel convergence analysis of STACO1 for convex functions.
 To the best of our knowledge, this is the first work to analyze double block-coordinate updates for both primal and dual variables for min-max optimization without a bilinear structure.
 We extend this analysis to STACO2 for non-convex cases, demonstrating its ability to find (nearly) stationary solutions.
+We demonstrate our algorithm enjoys better convergence rate than existing results \cite{hu2023non, zhu2022auc} by improving the block-size dependency, achieving full mini-batch speedup and time efficiency.

 \item We conduct comprehensive experiments on both linear and deep models for image classification and graph classification tasks involving imbalanced data.
 Our algorithms consistently demonstrate better performance compared to existing TPAUC maximization methods and various baselines.
-Additionally, we perform ablation studies to verify the improved convergence rates of our methods. \end{itemize}
+Additionally, we perform ablation studies to verify the improved convergence rates of our methods.